-NOTE: This structure type was added in version 2.2 of this specification.
+1518 NOTE This structure type was added in version 2.2 of this specification.

-Table 93 - Temperature Probe (Type 28) Structure
+Table 93 - Temperature Probe (Type 28) structure

-Offset Name Length Value Description 00h Туре BYTE 28 Temperature Probe indicator 01h Length BYTE Varies Length of the structure, at least 14h 02h Handle WORD Varies The handle, or instance number, associated with the structure 04h Description BYTE STRING The number of the string that contains additional descriptive information about the probe or its location 05h Location and Status BYTE Bit-field Defines the probe's physical location and the status of the temperature monitored by this temperature probe.
-See 7.29.1.
-06h Maximum Value WORD Varies The maximum temperature readable by this probe, in 1/10 th degrees C. If the value is unknown, the field is set to 0x8000.
+Offset Name Length Value Description 00h Туре BYTE 28 Temperature Probe indicator 01h Length BYTE Varies Length of the structure, at least 14h 02h Handle WORD Varies Handle, or instance number, associated with the structure 04h Description BYTE STRING Number of the string that contains additional descriptive information about the probe or its location 05h Location and Status BYTE Bit-field Probe's physical location and the status of the temperature monitored by this temperature probe; see 7.29.1 06h Maximum Value WORD Varies Maximum temperature readable by this probe, in 1/10 th degrees C If the value is unknown, the field is set to 0x8000.

-Offset Name Length Value Description 08h Minimum Value WORD Varies The minimum temperature readable by this probe, in 1/10 th degrees C. If the value is unknown, the field is set to 0x8000.
-0Ah Resolution WORD Varies The resolution for the probe's reading, in 1/1000 th degrees C. If the value is unknown, the field is set to 0x8000.
-0Ch Tolerance WORD Varies The tolerance for reading from this probe, in plus/minus 1/10 th degrees C. If the value is unknown, the field is set to 0x8000.
-0Eh Accuracy WORD Varies The accuracy for reading from this probe, in plus/minus 1/100 th of a percent.
-If the value is unknown, the field is set to 0x8000.
-10h OEM-defined DWORD Varies Contains OEM- or BIOS vendor-specific information 14h Nominal Value WORD Varies The nominal value for the probe's reading in 1/10 th degrees C. If the value is unknown, the field is set to 0x8000.
+Offset Name Length Value Description 08h Minimum Value WORD Varies Minimum temperature readable by this probe, in 1/10 th degrees C If the value is unknown, the field is set to 0x8000.
+0Ah Resolution WORD Varies Resolution for the probe's reading, in 1/1000 th degrees C If the value is unknown, the field is set to 0x8000.
+0Ch Tolerance WORD Varies Tolerance for reading from this probe, in plus/minus 1/10 th degrees C If the value is unknown, the field is set to 0x8000.
+0Eh Accuracy WORD Varies Accuracy for reading from this probe, in plus/minus 1/100 th of a percent If the value is unknown, the field is set to 0x8000.
+10h OEM-defined DWORD Varies OEM- or BIOS vendor-specific information 14h Nominal Value WORD Varies Nominal value for the probe's reading in 1/10 th degrees C If the value is unknown, the field is set to 0x8000.
 This field is present in the structure only if the structure's Length is larger than 14h.

-7.29.1 Temperature Probe - Location and Status
+1520 7.29.1 Temperature Probe - Location and Status

-Table 94 provides details about the Location and Status fields.

-NOTE: Refer to 6.3 for the CIM properties associated with these enumerated values.
+- 1521 Table 94 provides details about the Location and Status fields. - NOTE Refer to 6.3 for the CIM properties associated with these enumerated values.

-Table 94 - Temperature Probe: Location and Status Field
+1523 Table 94 - Temperature Probe: Location and Status field